Osteogenesis Imperfecta in Children

 How is osteogenesis imperfecta diagnosed in a child?

 Your baby's healthcare provider will ask questions about your baby's medical history, your family and pregnancy history, and your baby's current symptoms.
-He or she will examine your baby, looking for symptoms of OI.
+They will examine your baby, looking for symptoms of OI.
 The milder forms of OI may be hard to diagnose in a baby.

-Your baby's healthcare provider or the specialists may recommend the following diagnostic tests:
+Your baby's healthcare provider or the specialists may advise these tests:

 - X-rays.
 These may show many changes such as weak or deformed bones and fractures.